pushkin-consortium/pushkin/docs-gitbook/advanced/modifying-site-template/about-page.md

 ]
 ```

-Each object contains three properties: name, image and description.
+Each object contains three properties: name, image, and description.
 Edit the name and description properties in `People.js`.

 To add a profile picture of the team member.
 Copy the image file into the `assets/images/teamMember` folder.